-Inspectors: Inspectors are paid to the USVI MCSAP Commanders (1), Supervisor (1) and Inspectors (2) for carrying out the day-to-day enforcement aspect of the grant.
+Inspectors: Inspectors are paid to the USVI MCSAP Commanders (2), Supervisor (2) and Inspectors (4) for carrying out the day-to-day enforcement aspect of the grant.
 The Commander is responsible for coordination and oversight of enforcement and compliance activities, while the Supervisor is responsible for scheduling the days and types of inspections and partnership development with external partners and agencies.
 Stipends are also paid the MCSAP Inspectors/Officers who are employed with the VIPD that conducts the inspections.
 The VIPD continues to have limited staff, and is also under the mandates of a consent decree.
 As such, the inspectors who are senior and ranking staff within the VIPD and are part of committees as a requirement of the consent decree.
 Hence, weekly meetings, and routine travel is required.
 Therefore, stipends will only be paid based on the verification of motor carrier activities being conducted by the Motor Carrier Coordinator and the VIOHS Director respectively.
-Incentives should reflect \$10,000.00 for the Commander. \$7,500 for the Supervisor and \$5,200.00 per Inspector.
+Compensation should reflect \$10,400.00 for the Commander, \$7,800 for the Supervisor and \$3,250.00 per Inspector.
+The USVI is budgeting for an additional inspector who may be trained within the project period.